ChrisHammond/2025-26-12UA1-Scouting/README.md

 ## License

-Add your preferred license (MIT recommended).
+This project is licensed under a very broad MIT license.

 ---

 ## Credits

-Originally built for a Falcons 12U A1 scouting portal. 🏒🟥⬛️
+Originally built for a Chesterfield Falcons 12U A1 scouting portal. 🏒🟥⬛️
 Powered by Astro + Tailwind.